-Termination/Self-Selected Exit - Admitted Candidates: Candidates admitted to the College of Education (COE) counseling program must maintain all requirements, demonstrate successful academic progress as outlined in the TCU Graduate Catalog and this Handbook (see sections regarding professional behavior standards, violations, and student retention, remediation, and dismissal).
+Termination/Self-Selected Exit - Admitted Candidates: Candidates from the Clinical Mental Health Counseling program who select to pursue additional school counseling certification must maintain all requirements, demonstrate successful academic progress as outlined in the TCU Graduate Catalog and this Handbook (see sections regarding professional behavior standards, violations, and student retention, remediation, and dismissal).
 TEA has stated "if a candidate is NOT enrolled in the university, then they are not actively enrolled in the EPP and MUST be removed from ECOS (Educator Certification Online System)."
 Therefore, candidates who do not maintain enrollment will be considered a self-selected exit from the School Counseling Program.